-Number 1 uniform is worn throughout the school day on Mondays and on special occasions (including Graduation).
+Number 1 uniform is worn throughout the school day on Mondays and on special occasions.
 It consists of the regulation crested school suit (with trousers or skirt), black shoes, white shirt, school tie.
 Grade 12 students may wear a bordeaux tie, and prefects wear a blue shirt and prefects tie.

 Number 2 uniform is worn throughout the school day from Tuesday to Friday inclusive.
-It consists of classic beige trousers, a white Beau Soleil polo shirt and a grey school jumper.
+It consists of classic beige trousers, a white Beau Soleil polo shirt and a school sweatshirt.
 Prefects wear a blue polo shirt.